 What is ET Essential Tremors

-What are Movement Disorders Have you ever observed someone's hands, head or body trembling when they are holding a glass, trying to write or just sitting still and wondered what was wrong with them.
+What is Essential Tremors or ET Have you ever observed someone's hands, head or body trembling when they are holding a glass, trying to write or just sitting still and wondered what was wrong with them.

-Movement disorders are neurological illnesses in which there is a problem with movement control: either there is excessive movement, or a paucity of voluntary and automatic movements, that is unrelated to muscle weakness or paralysis.
+Essential Tremors is a neurological disease in which there is a problem with movement control: either there is excessive movement, or a paucity of voluntary and automatic movements, that is unrelated to muscle weakness or paralysis.

-Many people who have Neurological conditions become disabled at worst and feel frustrated or embarrassed at best.
+Many people who have Essential Tremors become disabled at worst and feel frustrated or embarrassed at best.

-Quality of life is a big issue for people with movement disorders.
+Quality of life is a big issue for people with ET.
 Daily activities such as feeding, drinking, grooming and writing become difficult if not impossible.
-Many people with movement disorders are too embarrassed to go into public and so remain isolated in their homes.
+Many people with ET are too embarrassed to go into public and so remain isolated in their homes.
 Stereotypes shape the way we think about people and situations.

-With awareness, people with movement disorders can come out of hiding; live normal lives as anyone with a
+With awareness, people with Essential Tremors can come out of hiding; live normal lives as anyone with a disability.

 Other names for Essential Tremor